 March 19 at 1:00: Warming Winters

 Featuring Pam Templer, Boston University, and David McMath, Vermont Land Trust.

 April 16 at 12:00: Changing Hydrology

 Featuring John Campbell, US Forest Service Northern Research Station, and Erin Rodgers, Trout Unlimited.

 May 21 at 12:00: Forest Birds

-Featuring Steve Matthews, Ohio State University, and and Tom Lautzenheiser, Mass Audubon.
+Featuring Steve Matthews, Ohio State University, and Tom Lautzenheiser, Mass Audubon.